wrshf7/HapSelect-Docs/docs/overview.md

 # Process Overview

-HapSelect implements a four-stage pipeline that moves from raw genotype data to an optimised set of founder parents for a genomic selection program.
+HapSelect implements a six-stage pipeline that moves from raw genotype data to an optimised set of founder parents for a genomic selection program.

 ![HapSelect process overview](assets/overview-diagram.png){ .overview-diagram }